AntoninoAdornetto/issue-summoner/README.md

  # will return a count and detailed summary of each issue that is annotated with @TODO
 issue-summoner scan --verbose

+# short flag examples.
+Will scan for "@TODO:" annotations and print details about each annotation
+issue-summoner scan -a @TODO: -v
 ```

 ##### Purge Mode